sultan99/stylin/packages/style/README.md

 # @stylin/style

-The Core library.
+The core library.
 It is very tiny ([43 lines of code](./src/index.ts)) and well optimized for performance.
 <br/>

 ## Installation